teslamate-org/teslamate/website/docs/installation/freebsd.md

 ## Import Grafana Dashboards

-1. Visit [localhost:3000](http://localhost:3000) and log in.
+1. Visit [localhost:3000](http://localhost:3000) and log in (don't forget to start the service: service grafana start).
 The default credentials are: `admin:admin`.

 2. Create a data source with the name "TeslaMate":